The GPU only connects to the CPU and monitors, and don't care about other components.

 But different from NVIDIA, 5th gen and later Intel CPUs support this out of the box, and you don't need to pay the ransom for an expensive GPU.
 Although iGPU is weak, at least it allows for smooth web browsing in VM compared to QXL, etc.

-And passing through this virtual Intel GPU is relatively easy, and may serve as a practice.
+Passing through this virtual Intel GPU is also relatively easy and may serve as a practice.

-These 3 lines correspond to required kernel modules.
+These 3 lines correspond to the required kernel modules.

 Reboot.

-to look for PCIe address of iGPU.
-I get this output for example:
+to look for the PCIe address of the iGPU.
+I get this output for example:00:02.0 VGA compatible controller: Intel Corporation HD Graphics 630 (rev 04)

 Run the following command to create the virtual GPU: